Eurosport Logo

 Eurosport Emblem

 The version that was created in 2015 is still in use today.
-It is a simple inscription, which means the name of the network of TV channels, supplemented by a star.
-The inscription consists of all capital letters made in lines of medium thickness.
+It is a simple inscription that names the network of TV channels, supplemented by a star.
+The inscription consists of all capital letters set in medium-thickness lines.
 This font is close to Posterama Pro 1984 SemiBold and Integral CF Regular style.
-But, the letter R stands out from the general style.
+But the letter R stands out from the general style.
 It has a slightly modified outline.

 Eurosport Symbol

 Such a performance is elegant and quite bizarre at the same time.
 This makes the inscription unique, which emphasizes the channel’s identity.
-The color palette is based on rich and deep blue colors, and a basic white is used as a background.
-They reflect the specifics of the channel (sports) and symbolize professionalism and a high reputation.
+The color palette is based on rich, deep blue tones, with basic white used as the background.
+They reflect the channel’s (sports) specifics and symbolize professionalism and a high reputation.